Principle Three: Gender Equality and Women's Empowerment

-- The System Wide Action Plan for Gender Equality and the Empowerment of Women (UN SWAP 2.0) provide an accountability framework which defines commonly-agreed standards and coordinated approaches for each entity in the UN System.
-The rating system consist of five levels and allow the UN entity to self-assess and report on their standing with respect to each indicator, and to move progressively toward excellent performance.
+- The System Wide Action Plan for Gender Equality and the Empowerment of Women (UN SWAP 2.0) provides an accountability framework which defines commonly-agreed standards and coordinated approaches for each entity in the UN System.
+The rating system consists of five levels and allows the UN entity to self-assess and report on their standing with respect to each indicator, and to move progressively toward excellent performance.
 As such, the rating system is intended as an aid to promote leadership and direction and enhance coherence.

 - UNCT SWAP Gender score card, is a standardized self-assessment of UN Country-level gender mainstreaming practices and performance that aims to ensure accountability of senior managers and improve UNCT performance.
 Based on a set of indicators, it implies a management response which could be used as a gender road map during the Cooperation framework exercise.

 Make the UN Reform Gender sensitive.
 The United Nations Sustainable Development Cooperation framework guidance identifies gender as one of the six programming principles.
 The Companion Piece on Programming principles provides guidance to United Nations Country Teams (UNCT) to integrate gender in the cooperation process.
 To go deeper in the methodology and find best practices, practical tools and examples for each step, use the Resource Book for Mainstreaming Gender in UN Common Programming at the Country Level (2019).